Cumulus: Blockchain-Enabled Privacy Preserving Data Audit in Cloud: Related Work

 \section{Related Work}

-\textbf{On Cloud Storage:} The idea of auditing cloud storage servers was first introduced by Ateniese \textit{et al.}\cite{Ateniese2009}, who defined Provable Data Posession(PDP) model.
+\textbf{On Cloud Storage:} The idea of auditing cloud storage servers was first introduced by Ateniese \textit{et al.}\cite{Ateniese2009}, who defined Provable Data Possession (PDP) model.
 Juels and Kaliski \cite{Juels2007} first described a PoR scheme for static data using sentinels.
-A similar contruction was provided by Naor \textit{et al.} \cite{Naor2009} using MAC based authenticators.
+A similar construction was provided by Naor \textit{et al.} \cite{Naor2009} using MAC-based authenticators.
 A study on various variants of PoR schemes with private verifiability is done by Dodis \textit{et al.}\cite{Dodis2009}.
 First fully dynamic provable data possession was given by Erway \textit{et al.}\cite{Erway2009}.
-A secure distributed cloud storage scheme called HAIL (high-availability and integrity layer) is proposed by Bowers \textit{et al.}\cite{Bowers2009} which attain POR guarantees.
+A secure distributed cloud storage scheme called HAIL (high-availability and integrity layer) is proposed by Bowers \textit{et al.}\cite{Bowers2009} which attains POR guarantees.
 Shacham and Waters provided a PoR construction using BLS signatures, which had both public and private verifiability.
-In OPOR\cite{armknecht2014outsourced}, the authors define a formal framework where the auditing task is outsourced and provide a construction based on Shacham-Waters.
-Wang \textit{et al.} argued that the auditor can retrieve information about file and hence proposed a privacy preserving data audit scheme in \cite{Wang2013}.
-For dynamic data, an ORAM based audit protocol was given in \cite{Cash2017}.
-More efficient protocols were given in \cite{Dautrich2014, Wang2014SecurelyOE, Sengupta:2016:PVS:2897845.2897915, Wang2017OnlineOfflinePD, senguptaIEEECloud}.
-Multiple server based PoR schemes were formalized in \cite{Paterson2016MultiproverPO}.
-All these existing work either assume only the server to be dishonest, or do not consider the collusion cases between the parties.
+Wang \textit{et al.} argued that the auditor can retrieve information about files and hence proposed a privacy-preserving data audit scheme in \cite{Wang2013}.
+For dynamic data, an ORAM-based audit protocol was given in \cite{Cash2017}.
+More efficient protocols were given in \cite{Dautrich2014, Wang2014SecurelyOE, Sengupta:2016:PVS:2897845.2897915, Wang2017OnlineOfflinePD, senguptaIEEECloud, FU201897, LI2020102545, RABANINEJAD2020102454}.
+Multiple server-based PoR schemes were formalized in \cite{Paterson2016MultiproverPO}.
+Multi-user based data integrity check with revocable user access was proposed in \cite{THOKCHOM2020102427}.
+An identity-based auditing scheme for medical data was proposed in \cite{XU2020102453}.
+Nayak and Tripathy \cite{8327915} came up with a protocol that guarantees a secure and efficient privacy-preserving provable data possession scheme (SEPDP) for cloud storage and extended it to support multiple data owners, batch auditing, and dynamic data operations.
+Their scheme fails to guarantee soundness and does not achieve zero-knowledge privacy.
+Ni et al. \cite{9252871} addressed this issue by proposing an IDentity-based Privacy-Preserving Provable Data Possession scheme (ID-P3DP) based on the RSA assumption for secure cloud storage.
+It supports data privacy preservation against third-party auditors and multi-user aggregate verification.
+Yang et al. \cite{9733365} propose an ID-based PDP with compressed cloud storage where cloud storage auditing can be achieved by using only encrypted data blocks in a self-verified way and original data blocks can be reconstructed from the outsourced data.